nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nanoscale:** Pertaining to the nanometer scale size of the particles, highlighting their size-dependent properties.

-### Expanded Definition and Usage\nNano-ZnO's unique properties, such as its wide bandgap and strong UV absorption capacity, make it a critical material in the development of advanced technologies.
+### Expanded Definition and Usage:
+Nano-ZnO's unique properties, such as its wide bandgap and strong UV absorption capacity, make it a critical material in the development of advanced technologies.
 In photovoltaics, it improves the efficiency of solar cells by enhancing light absorption and conversion.
 In pollution control, its photocatalytic capabilities allow it to decompose organic pollutants in water and air, offering significant environmental benefits.
 The antibacterial properties of Nano-ZnO are leveraged in textile coatings, medical devices, and wound care products to prevent infection and promote healing.